-The temperature is milder than in Luanda, it’s a more pleasant temperature 🙂 but at night it can be chilly.
-The region is very rich in agriculture and livestock.
-So you can find good meat and even places selling local cheese.
+The temperature is milder than in Luanda; it’s a more pleasant temperature 🙂 But at night, it can be chilly.
+The region is rich in agriculture and livestock, so you can find good meat and even places selling local cheese.

-Transports to Lubango
+How to go to Lubango

 Where to stay in Lubango?

 One of the most spectacular parts of the trip was staying in Pululukwa.
-It is a resort and animal park that has lakes, tails, fruit and vegetable farm, and even animals.
-For nature lovers, it is a splendid place to have long, pleasant walks.
+It is a resort and park with lakes, trails, fruit and vegetable farms, and even animals.
+It is a splendid place for nature lovers to have long, pleasant walks.

 Serra da Leba

-The pass has 56 curves, one of the curve is called “curve of the Cubans” because of the frequent accidents that took place.
-It was built by a team of engineers led by the Portuguese Maria Alice Leba, thus the name of the road.
+The pass has 56 curves, one of which is called the “curve of the Cubans” because of the frequent accidents.
+It was built by a team of engineers led by the Portuguese Maria Alice Leba, thus the road’s name.
 We think the images speak for themselves.

 Fenda da Tundavala (Tundavala Gap)